Powerlearnproject/se-day1-assignment-francisbiden/README.md

 Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
 It involves the design, development, testing, deployment, and maintenance of software products.
 Importance of software engineering includes:
-1.Reliability: Software engineering practices help to build software that is robust and resilient, minimizing the occurrence of errors and crashes.
+Reliability: Software engineering practices help to build software that is robust and resilient, minimizing the occurrence of errors and crashes.
-2.Efficiency: Well-engineered software is designed to optimize resource usage, ensuring that it runs efficiently on different hardware and software platforms.
+Efficiency: Well-engineered software is designed to optimize resource usage, ensuring that it runs efficiently on different hardware and software platforms.
-3.Maintainability: Software engineering principles promote code readability and modularity, making it easier for developers to understand, modify, and update the software over time.
+Maintainability: Software engineering principles promote code readability and modularity, making it easier for developers to understand, modify, and update the software over time.
-4.Security: Software engineering practices can help to identify and mitigate security vulnerabilities, protecting the software and data from unauthorized access or attacks.
+Security: Software engineering practices can help to identify and mitigate security vulnerabilities, protecting the software and data from unauthorized access or attacks.
-5.User Experience: Good software engineering contributes to a positive user experience by ensuring that the software is easy to use, intuitive, and meets the needs of its target audience.
+User Experience: Good software engineering contributes to a positive user experience by ensuring that the software is easy to use, intuitive, and meets the needs of its target audience.
-6.Economic Growth: Software has become a major driver of economic growth.
+Economic Growth: Software has become a major driver of economic growth.
 From e-commerce platforms to industrial automation, software solutions are essential for businesses to thrive.
-7.Innovation: Software engineering is at the forefront of technological innovation.
+Innovation: Software engineering is at the forefront of technological innovation.
 It enables the development of new products, services, and solutions that can improve our lives.
-8.Problem Solving: Software engineering provides a framework for solving complex problems.
+Problem Solving: Software engineering provides a framework for solving complex problems.
 By analyzing a problem, designing solutions, and implementing them, software engineers can address challenges in various fields.
-9Accessibility: Software can make information and services more accessible to people with disabilities.
+Accessibility: Software can make information and services more accessible to people with disabilities.
 For example, assistive technologies can help individuals with visual or hearing impairments.
-10.Global Connectivity: Software has enabled global connectivity and communication.
+Global Connectivity: Software has enabled global connectivity and communication.
 Social media platforms, online marketplaces, and video conferencing tools have transformed the way we interact with each other.

 Identify and describe at least three key milestones in the evolution of software engineering.